Searching for the perfect waves in Corsica

 The Hawaian archipelago brings together all the ingredients that have built the myth of heavenly islands lost in the middle of the Pacific ocean.

 This film goes beyond the clichés in search of authentic and preserved places in Maui, Kauai or Big island, where traditions and legends are still alive.

 The real Hawaii reveals itself through colorful encounters with locals, against a backdrop of a powerful and volcanic nature and soothed by the Hulas songs and dances.

 In central Iran, the mountains of Zagros are the domain of the Bakhtiaris, one of the last great nomads.

-They are proud shepherds who still practice a long, exhausting and spectacular transhumance.
-They remain attached to centuries of traditions as well as a way of life dating back from ancient Persia.
+They are proud shepherds who still practice a long, exhausting, and spectacular transhumance.
+They remain attached to centuries of traditions as well as a way of life dating back to ancient Persia.